 There are many types of data models, with different types of possible layouts.
 The data processing community identifies three kinds of modelling to represent levels of thought as the models are developed.

 This is the “big picture” model that represents the overall structure and content but not the detail of the data plan.
 It is the typical starting point for data modelling, identifying the various data sets and data flow through the organisation.
 The conceptual model is the high-level blueprint for development of the logical and physical models and is an important part of the data architecture documentation.

 Logical data model

 The second level of detail is the logical data model.
 It most closely relates to the general definition of “data model” in that it describes the data flow and database content.
 The logical model adds detail to the overall structure in the conceptual model but does not include specifications for the database itself as the model can be applied to various database technologies and products.
 (Note that there may not be a conceptual model if the project relates to a single application or other limited system.)

 Physical data model

-Data modeling is inherently a top-down process, starting with the conceptual model to establish the overall vision, then proceeding to the logical model, and finally the detailed design contained in the physical model.
+Data modelling is inherently a top-down process, starting with the conceptual model to establish the overall vision, then proceeding to the logical model, and finally the detailed design contained in the physical model.

 Building the conceptual model is mostly a process of converting ideas into a graphical form that resembles a programmer developer’s flow chart.

-Modern data modeling tools can help you define and build your logical and physical data models and databases.
-Here are a few typical data modeling techniques and steps:
+Modern data modelling tools can help you define and build your logical and physical data models and databases.
+Here are a few typical data modelling techniques and steps:

 - Determine entities and create an entity relationship diagram (ERD).
 Entities can be better described as “data elements of interest to your business.”
 For example, “customer” would be an entity.
 “Sale” would be another.
 On an ERD, you document how these different entities relate to each other in your business and which high-level connections exist between them.